A. General medical consent is sufficient to perform HIV testing.

 (ii) Will be linked with medical treatment and other supportive services;

-(4) Include an opportunity for the individual being tested to:
+(5) Include an opportunity for the patient to:

-(a) Ask questions about HIV infection and other topics described in this regulation and have those questions answered; and
+(a) Ask questions and receive answers about HIV and other topics described in this regulation; and

 (6) Make necessary accommodation with respect to language or disability to ensure that the patient being tested understands the information presented.